jbellsey/redux-model-utils/docs/api-view.md

 #### subscribe(selector, cb, opts)

-Here `selector` is a provided by the model, and may be either a string or a function.
+Here `selector` is typically provided by the model, and may be either a string or a function.
 `cb` is your handler for responding to changes in the model, and `opts` allow you to configure the subscription.